steph-xue/react-notes-firebase/README.md

     - A React markdown editor
   - Showdown
     - A Javascript markdown to html converter

+## Database
+  - Firebase:
+    - A flexible, scalable cloud database made by Google that allows you to store, sync, and query data for your mobile, web, and server applications at a global scale

 ## How to Run Locally
 - Install the latest version of node.js (JavaScript runtime server)